SujathaKanathala/HttpTestService/README.md

 # HttpTestService

-Testing Http Library
+Purpose              : Testing Http Library
-The purpose of this project is to test the Http test service like GET, POST and Header End point too.
+Automation Framework : Eclipse
+Programming Language : Java

+Steps to execute the sourc code is

+1. Include org.apache.http jar file in eclipse library.

+2. I have included all three test cases i.e. Get,Post and Header methods in one source file.

-1.First it test and get response from GetMethod 2.Secondly, it test and get response from PostMethod 3.Finally, it test and get response from Header.
+3. Calling firstly GetMethod to test and get response from Get method when status is 200.

+4. Secondly, it call Post method and get response.

+5. Thirdly, it call header method and get response.

+6. Executed source code successfully with No Compile and Runtime Exceptions.